The Ultimate Trekking Adventure in Madagascar

 Hiking

-The sheer size of Madagascar means that taking a domestic flight is common on many trips here, so you'll be hopping on a flight today to reach Tulear, 1000km south and your gateway to reach the two national parks that you'll be trekking through.
-Warm up for your trek with a night walk tonight at Antsokay Arboretum, getting your first glimpse of Madagascar's endemic plant and wildlife, including the tiny nocturnal mouse lemur and the enigmatic chameleon.
+This morning you will enjoy a morning getting hands-on with one of Madagascar's most famous exports: Malagasy cocoa.
+Your host has their own kitchen in Tana, which you'll head to for a workshop with a chef where you'll make your own chocolate bars using the revered cocoa and unique Malagasy spices.
+Later on in the afternoon, you'll be hopping on a flight to reach Tulear (Toliara) as the sheer size of Madagascar means that taking a domestic flight is common on many trips here.
+Tulear (Toliara) is 1000km south on the western coast, and your gateway to reach the two national parks that you'll be trekking through.
+Warm up for your trek with a night walk tonight at Antsokay Arboretum, getting your first glimpse of Madagascar's native plant and wildlife, including the tiny nocturnal mouse lemur and the enigmatic chameleon.

 Day 3